rnguerrero/cse15l-lab-reports/lab2.md

 ---

 I created code that I have reasonable confidence in, but I am unable to run it, as when I launch it as a server,  the server itself functions as the NumberServer we worked on during lab 2.
 I posted a problem about this on edstem, it is number #107.
-If this is still the only thing on here for part 1 upon submission, I have yet to figure out the issue
-I am having.
+If this is still the only thing on here for part 1 upon submission, I have yet to figure out the issue I am having.

 Edit: I figured how it works :) : I had to make the class name `Handler`.
 I suppose it has something to do with how URLHandler works.
-Since another java file used `Handler` as a class name in the repository, it used that file's server operations as opposed to `StringServer`'s
+Since another java file used
+`Handler` as a class name in the repository, it used that file's server operations as opposed to `StringServer`'s

 For this lab report's first assignment, I created a program called StringServer, that creates a local server.
-When the path reads `add-message`, the following query, which I decided to label as `string`, will be shown on the website.
+When the path reads `add-message`, the following query, which was labeled `s`, will be shown on the website.
 Additionally, for every additional string added using this path, the newly added string will appear on a new line, along every other string that I inputed using this method.

 This is my code: